 Here’s another basic thing you shouldn’t do in your resume.
 A resume with typos or grammatical errors is absolutely not acceptable.
 Such mistakes must be corrected as they can put off your recruiters.

 For instance, note how the below resume has a typo in the word “Experience”.

 Another thing you should strictly avoid is lying about your skills, certification, or experience, irrespective of the jobs you’re applying for.
 Let your resume be absolutely honest.

-Are You Ready to Implement the Do’s and Don’ts of a Modern Resume?
+Are You Ready to Implement the resume Do’s and Don’ts?